-The chart shown on the following page depicts the corporate relationships among Lifeco and certain of its subsidiaries as at January 1, 2020.
+The chart shown on the following page depicts the corporate relationships among Lifeco and certain of its subsidiaries as at January 1, 2021.
 Unless otherwise indicated, all such subsidiaries were incorporated or have been continued under the laws of Canada.
 Lifeco beneficially owns, or exercises control or direction over, 100% of the voting securities of each such subsidiary.

-- 1. Power Financial Corporation controlled, directly or indirectly, 70.92% of the outstanding Common Shares of Lifeco, representing approximately 65% of the voting rights attached to all of the outstanding voting shares of Lifeco as of January 1, 2020. - 2.
-On January 1, 2020, The Great-West Life Assurance Company, London Life Insurance Company and The Canada Life Assurance Company and their holding companies, Canada Life Financial Corporation and London Insurance Group Inc., amalgamated into one company, The Canada Life Assurance Company. - 3.
-100 per cent of the voting securities of Great-West Lifeco U.S. LLC are owned by Great-West Financial (Nova Scotia) Co.
-(Nova Scotia), a wholly-owned subsidiary of Lifeco. - 4.
-100 per cent of the voting securities of The Canada Life Group (U.K.) Limited are owned by Canada Life International Holdings Limited (Bermuda).
-100 per cent of the voting securities of Canada Life International Holdings Limited are owned by Canada Life Capital Corporation Inc., a wholly-owned subsidiary of The Canada Life Assurance Company. - 5.
-100 per cent of the voting securities of Irish Life Assurance, plc are owned by Irish Life Group Limited (Ireland), a wholly-owned subsidiary of Canada Life Limited. - 6.
-100 per cent of the voting securities of Great-West Life & Annuity Insurance Company are owned by GWL&A Financial Inc. (Delaware), a wholly-owned subsidiary of Great-West Lifeco U.S. LLC.
+- 1. Power Financial Corporation, a wholly-owned subsidiary of Power Corporation of Canada, controlled, directly or indirectly, 70.87% of the outstanding Common Shares of Lifeco, representing approximately 65% of the voting rights attached to all of the outstanding voting shares of Lifeco as of January 1, 2021. - 2.
+100% of the voting securities of Great-West Lifeco U.S. LLC are owned by Great-West Financial (Nova Scotia) Co.
+(Nova Scotia), a wholly-owned subsidiary of Lifeco. - 100% of the voting securities of The Canada Life Group (U.K.) Limited are owned by Canada Life International Holdings Limited (Bermuda).
+100% of the voting securities of Canada Life International Holdings Limited are owned by Canada Life Capital Corporation Inc., a wholly-owned subsidiary of The Canada Life Assurance Company. - 4.
+100% of the voting securities of Irish Life Assurance plc are owned by Irish Life Group Limited (Ireland), a wholly-owned subsidiary of Canada Life Limited. - 5.
+100% of the voting securities of Great-West Life & Annuity Insurance Company are owned by GWL&A Financial Inc. (Delaware), a wholly-owned subsidiary of Great-West Lifeco U.S. LLC. - 6.
+100% of the voting securities of Personal Capital Corporation are owned by Empower Holdings, LLC, a wholly-owned subsidiary of Great-West Life & Annuity Insurance Company.